 If you’ve ever wanted to try reformer pilates, the guys over at Studio Pilates (based on Young St in the city, Henley Square, and on The Parade in Norwood) have an intro pack on offer which is 6 classes for $60.
 With casual classes priced at $27 – it’s an incredible saving to kick off your experience, and if you love it as much as I do, you can buy discounted blocks of classes to save as you go.
 Grab more info from them here.

-As for the fitness tips to get your post-Fringe Festival body back on track, and to lead you into a healthier life – here’s the way forward.
+As for the fitness tips to get your pre-Summer (sorry I abused you in Winter) body back on track, and to lead you into a healthier life – here’s the way forward.

 6 TIPS TO ENSURE YOU’RE GETTING THE MOST OUT OF YOUR WORKOUTS